30 Days Of JavaScript

 If you've tried to learn to code before or have some existing knowledge from another language then this course is still for you.
 If might be tempting to skip the first few days - I strongly suggest you don't!
 Going over concepts again never hurts and it will give you an easier ramp in to the course.

-1️⃣ Every day spend up to one hour on this course, working through day by day, lesson by lesson.
-If you hit the hour and need to spread the days out, that's totally fine.
+Every day spend UP TO one hour on this course, working through day by day, lesson by lesson.
+If you hit the hour and haven't completed the day then spread the days out, that's totally fine.
 There's no competition here.

-I want to dive back to rule 1 for a second.
+Why limit yourself to 1 hour a day?
 I see many people fail to learn to code simply because they over commit and burn out.
 The aim is to build a daily coding habit, not to build Rome in a day.
 So I tell people to aim for 30 minutes to an hour a day.
 Maybe you can fit in more but if you do 2 hours on Monday and then are too burnt out to do any more until Friday then you're slowing yourself down.

 Day Structure